 It wouldn’t be stepping out of line to call the first Cars album perfect: It is one of the most focused and complete debut albums of all time, featuring bouncy pop rockers and headier numbers such as this piece de resistance.
 “Moving In Stereo” features a dynamic lead vocal from Benjamin Orr.
 He sings obscure lines like, "Life's the same, except for my shoes," but somehow delivers them convincingly.
 The atmospheric mood of the track puts the listener in a late night, post-psychedelic haze.
 The song is also forever famous for its use in the movie Fast Times at Ridgemont High.

-The title cut from the band's sophomore album is a short, but oh so sweet little rocker.
-Bursting out of the track that precedes it ('Shoo Be Doo'- a Suicide influenced electronic tune), 'Candy-O' jumps out and immediately grabs you.
-Orr's vocals are caught somewhere between a Jim Morrison croon and a John Lennon snarl, which fits the song like a glove.
+The title cut from the Cars' sophomore album is a short, but oh-so-sweet little rocker.
+Bursting out of the preceding, Suicide-influenced electronic tune "Shoo Be Doo," "Candy-O" jumps out and immediately grabs you.
+Benjamin Orr's vocals are caught somewhere between a Jim Morrison croon and a John Lennon snarl, which fits the song like a glove.
 Add another superb guitar solo from Elliot Easton, and we have a winner!

-The ending track on the Cars' debut LP remains one of the band's finest moments.
+The ending track on the Cars' debut LP remains one of their finest moments.
 The haunting mood created on this track has no equal in the band's catalog.
 Orr's vocal is full of yearning, confusion and drama.
 Throw in some layered Queen-like back-up vocals (no coincidence since producer Roy Thomas Baker was behind the board) and you have a perfect ending to a perfect album.
 The smoky sax solo at song's end sends us off into the night.
-Ace all the way!